-However, Texas doesn’t have any state or local personal income taxes.
-That can save you a bundle come tax time.
+However, Texas doesn’t have any state or local personal income taxes, which can save you a bundle come tax time.

 Sales tax may surprise you but can be offset by the lack of income taxes.
 Currently, the minimum combined 2020 sales tax rate for Houston, Texas, is 8.25%.